itsWihy/itsWihy/README.md

 # Wihy

-🎓 Currently getting my Computer Science degree
+🎓 Currently working towards my Computer Science degree

-🐧 Arch Linux + i3wm user
+🐧 Arch Linux

 👷 Experience in:
 - ☕ Java
-- ⚙️ C++
+- ⚙️ C/C++
 - 🌐 Networking

 💟 Also into:
 - 🤖 FRC Robotics
 - 🛠️ Minecraft Modding
+- 🪛 Bit exploitation
 - 🎮 Game Dev in CPP

 > *“Ever since he stopped believing in God, the sky was no longer the limit”* - Yashee Lavai